While completing the Bachelor of Arts in Business Administration (BABA) course of study, students can either:

 or…

-• Professionals: Specialize in a predetermined course of study, known as a “major”.
-Eight formal majors are available: Accounting, Accounting for Business Professionals, Entrepreneurship, Finance, Human Resources, Management, Information Systems, Marketing, and Operations & Supply Chain Management.
-Applicants may apply for one major when applying to the undergraduate program.
+- Specialize in one of our predetermined courses of study.
+Eight majors are available: Accounting, Accounting for Business Professionals, Entrepreneurship, Finance, Human Resources Management, Information Systems, Marketing, and Operations & Supply Chain Management.
+Applicants may select one major while applying to the undergraduate program.

 Business Majors